break-stuff/punk_os/QUICK_START.md

 3. ✅ Set up your first project in `~/Projects`
 4. ✅ Configure your shell and editor preferences
 5. ✅ Install language-specific tools as needed

 ---

+## 🌐 Distribution Compatibility

+Punk_OS works on:
+- ✅ Ubuntu 20.04, 22.04, 23.04+
+- ✅ Pop!_OS 20.04+
+- ✅ Linux Mint 20+
+- ✅ Elementary OS 6+
+- ✅ Zorin OS 16+
+- ✅ Any Ubuntu-based distribution with apt package manager

+The script auto-detects your system and adapts accordingly.

+---